Sweetened Condensed Milk Bread Machine Loaf (Oven-Baked)

 As an Amazon Associate, I earn from qualifying purchases.

-No worries if you don’t have a bread machine.
-See the recipe notes to make this loaf by hand or stand mixer.
+No worries if you don’t have a bread machine!
+Check the recipe notes for instructions on making this loaf by hand or with a stand mixer.

 Happy Bakers Speak Up